 Record short video explanations that give the solution.
 If you teach online and at school, record videos that demonstrate how to do things in both contexts.

-For example: how do you expect students to submit assignments? – I made it easier on myself and taught students to submit them to google classroom for in-class or online.
+For example: how do you expect students to submit assignments? – I made it easier on myself and taught students to submit them to google classroom.
+You can do this for both in-class or online.
 When I taught senior art, I used an app that enabled students to take photographs of their artworks in different stages with a grading system.
 It made marking and giving feedback so much easier and faster.

 Suppose you don’t have a website, add your video explanations to google classroom or YouTube.
-Categorise and number them so you can send parents and students to them asap.
+Categorise and number them so you can send students to them easily.

 Synchronous learning happens in real-time and is ‘live’ when you teach online, just like in the classroom.
 It’s engaging and dynamic with instructional depth but has a rigid schedule that must be adhered to like as if you were at school.